 - Place a large pot of water over high heat.
 Cover and bring to a boil.

 - Heat the olive oil in a large skillet over medium heat until shimmering.
+Add the shallots and sauté until just translucent.
 Working in batches, add the mushrooms slices to the skillet and brown them on both sides.
 Don’t crowd the pan.
-Season the mushrooms with salt and set them aside.2 tbsp olive oil, 227g (8oz) cremini mushrooms
+Season the mushrooms with salt and set them aside.2 tbsp olive oil, 227g (8oz) cremini mushrooms, 3 shallots

 - Your water should be boiling by now.
 Liberally salt the water and add the pasta.
 Cook until al dente.
 This should take about 8-10 minutes.400g (14oz) uncooked pappardelle